Himan10/GrammarlyAlternate/README.md

 I'll add more to this section in the upcoming README changes ~running out of time & battery~.

 # Installation
+**NOTE**: *This project works only in localhost as of now, don't try it on any other web pages due to partial development and testing.*

 * ***DOWNLOAD this repository*** - Steps, you should know how to use git clone.

 * ***INSTALL the extension*** - I am running brave browser, so here, the steps are quite simple.
 Go to `chrome://extensions` -> Click the "Load Unpacked" option -> Select the GrammarlyAlternate directory, go to sub directory "extension/", and select the `manifest.json` file.